blockmason/credit-protocol/README.md

 ## `Stake.sol`

 `Stake.sol` is responsible for registering UCACs and rate-limiting their issuances of credit based on how many BCPT have been staked for that particular UCAC.
-It maintains a mapping of ucacId -> ucacInfo and is the main resources of users of the Credit Protocol to .
+It maintains a mapping of `ucacId -> Ucac struct` and is the main resources of users of the Credit Protocol to .

 Users stake tokens in order to buy ...

 ### UCAC information stored by `Stake.sol`

 - UCAC contract address
+- total number of tokens staked
+- "txLevel" which is a measure of how many credit transactions have been performed in the recent past.
+This is used by `Stake.sol` to rate limit transactions based on the number of tokens staked to a particular UCAC
 - timestamp of the last UCAC transaction
 - denomination of credit issued in the UCAC

 ### Transaction Levels and their decay

+TODO

 ## UCAC Contract